CasualX/chipgame/readme.md

 Controls
 --------

+Playing with a Gamepad is recommended for the best experience, but keyboard controls are also supported.

 | Action | Keyboard | Gamepad |
 | --- | --- | --- |
 | Navigate menus / Move Chip | Arrow keys / WASD | D-pad / Left stick |